PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Multimodal Model for Price Extreme Movement Prediction

 \paragraph{Model Input} This model will take as input all of the features described in Section~\ref{sec:ti}: OHLCV data as well as 13 technical indicators, resulting in a total of 19 features per day.
 To provide additional historical price information, we concatenated this data in windows of 5 days.
 This resulted in a final input size of $1\times95$.
 We experimented with Principle Component Analysis (PCA) values to reduce the dimension of the input, however, it did not produce better results.
 Thus, in the final version of the model, no PCA was applied.

-The OHLCV SVM model was implemented with Scikit-learn.
-Based on trial-and-error, we opted to use the Radical Basis Function (RBF) kernel.
+The TA SVM model was implemented with Scikit-learn.
+Based on trial-and-error, we opted to use the Radial Basis Function (RBF) kernel.
 The RBF kernel has 2 input parameters: C and gamma.
 We performed a Grid Search to determine the optimal C and gamma.
 This search used 4-fold cross validation with the F1-score as the evaluation metric to guide the search.
 The reason for using F1-score as the evaluation criteria will be discussed further in Section~\ref{sec:experiment}.
+The workflow used to develop (finetune, train, and test) the SVM model is shown in Algorithm \ref{alg:price_vol_pseudo}.